Anthrocon/www/content/registration/index.md

 {{< center >}}## Minor Forms{{< /center >}}

 {{< center >}}If you are attending Anthrocon and are **under the age of 18 by** **July 4th, 2024**, you must bring a completed and notarized Minor Consent Form in order to pick up your registration.
-If you are under the age of 13 and attending with an adult who is not your parent or legal guardian, you must also bring a completed and notarized Assignment of Responsibility form.
+If you are under the age of 13 and attending with an adult who is not your parent or legal guardian, you must also bring a completed and notarized Assignment of Responsibility form.{{< /center >}}

 {{< columns >}}
 {{< center >}}**Minor Consent Form**{{< /center >}}